 Now that you know how to really taste chocolate, try pairing it with some different types of beer, wine, and cheese!

 Interested in learning more?
-Find out everything you wanted to know about chocolate, from how it is made to the best way to store it, with Chocolate 101.
+Check out this virtual chocolate tasting kit and online experience, or find out everything you wanted to know about chocolate, from how it is made to the best way to store it, with Chocolate 101.